Assessing the fallout from the fall in oil prices

 Determining the effects of the decline in commodities prices for ancillary industries is difficult.
 So it will be instructive to see what kind of comments come out of a number of analyst meetings being held in the next few weeks from major industrial companies, some of which have substantial businesses that supply the energy industry.

-On Monday, Dover Corp (DOV.N), which develops pumps and sensors used in oil and gas extraction, will hold an analyst day.
+On Monday, Dover Corp, which develops pumps and sensors used in oil and gas extraction, will hold an analyst day.
 Its shares have fallen 9 percent in the last eight trading sessions.

 "In the next couple of quarters, should drilling and the build-out of infrastructure slow down, these are the guys that are going to get hit," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.